Skip to main content

 • name is a unique identifier for the Entity class.
 For example: Customer or Transaction.

-• join_keys are the names of primary key columns that uniquely identify an Entity instance.
-All Features that share an Entity identify that Entity Instance using the same primary key column.
-For example, if user_id identifies a Customer, then all Features derived from Customer refer to customers with a user_id primary key.
+• join_keys are the names of the primary key columns that uniquely identify an Entity instance.
+All Features that share an Entity identify that Entity instance using the same primary key column(s).
+For example, if column user_id identifies a Customer, then all Features derived from Customer refer to customers with a user_id primary key.

 More information can be found in the Entity API reference.